hebomstr/visdom/README.md

 # Visdom | Proof of Concept & User Guide

 This is the proof of concept application of our project work.
 It's purpose is only to demonstrate the functionality of our visualizations and designs in a real web page.
 Quality and scalability of the code was not a requirement.
 All libraries that have been used are under MIT license.
 The app is a school course application which shows visualizations we have designed for students.
+More detailed user guide can be found at USERGUIDE.md -file.

 ![readMe1](https://user-images.githubusercontent.com/74241142/163981842-7fb10e79-7d98-4f23-8a48-36442badd235.png)